afrind/warp-draft/draft-ietf-moq-transport.md

 ### Subscription Identifiers

-In order optimize wire efficiency, it is possible to refer to a track in MoQT by a numeric identifier in some messages, rather than the Full Track Name.
+To optimize wire efficiency, some MoQT messages refer to a track by a numeric identifier, rather than the Full Track Name.
 When a subscriber makes a SUBSCRIBE or FETCH request for a track, it associates a Subscriber-Chosen Subscription ID (SSID) with the request.
 SSIDs are scoped to a single MoQT session.
 They are even; they start at 0 and increase by 2 and have a maxmium value of 2^62-2.
 The publisher limits the number of requests a subscriber can make using the MAX_SUBSCRIPTION_ID SETUP parameter or MAX_SUBSCRIPTION_ID control message.

 MoQT also allows the publisher to choose an identifier for each track, called the Publisher-Chosen Subscription ID (PSID).
 PSIDs are odd and have a maximum